hgv523/chatlab/_pages/about.md

 News
 ======
+* [2025.11] CHAT Lab received a grant from UNC Charlotte [OUR program](https://our.charlotte.edu/programs/academic-year-programs/) to work on Edge AI in construction applications in Spring 2026.
 * [2025.11] CHAT Lab received two grants from UNC Charlotte [SoTL program](https://teaching.charlotte.edu/services-programs/sotl/grants/) to work on AI in Teaching and Learning.
 * [2025.10] Dr. Chen has been selected as a member of the Innovation Incubator Faculty from [urbanCORE](https://urbancore.charlotte.edu/) to work on Charlotte’s identified Opportunity Corridors.
 * [2025.10] Dr. Gongfan Chen started an affiliated position with the [Charlotte AI Institute](https://research.charlotte.edu/charlotte-ai-institute/).